redsun-acquisition/redsun-frontpage/statement/mission.md

 ## Architecture

-RedSun architecture is inspired by the Model-View-Controller (MVC) pattern, but with a twist: the "V" now doesn't stand for "View", but for "Virtual".
+Redsun architecture is inspired by the Model-View-Controller (MVC) pattern, but with a twist: the "V" now doesn't stand for "View", but for "Virtual".

 - The "Model" layer holds the logic for handling hardware controls, where each model object represents a hardware component a set of Bluesky's protocols;
 - The "Controller" layer wraps the Bluesky run engine and a set of sub-controllers, where each one can provide different functionalities: